villevli/villevli.github.io/README.md

 ### Features
 - Making a player character walk smoothly on a floating origin tile based world map (Mapbox SDK) based on GPS location
 - Player character customizer.
 Clothes/wearables are defined using prefabs and scriptable objects and can be loaded from assetbundles
 - Gifting.
 Players could gift items to friends or invite new players by sharing links.
 Implemented UI and client side logic.
-Designed the backend API together with a backend developer.
+Designed the backend API and database model together with a backend developer.
 Had a feature flag
 - Social login using Firebase Auth, Sign in with Google, Apple and Facebook
 - Text localization.
 Texts defined in a csv file that can be also be hotfixed without a new build
 - UI stack system that supports loading canvases via additively loaded scenes when needed